 Which balance transfer card should you choose?

-If you are interested in doing a balance transfer, it’s important to choose the right balance transfer card for your financial situation.
+If you are interested in doing a balance transfer, choosing the right balance transfer card for your financial situation is important.
 Here are just a few of the best balance transfer cards on the market today:

-- The U.S. Bank Visa® Platinum Card offers a 0 percent introductory offer for 20 billing cycles on both balance transfers and purchases, followed by 14.49 percent to 24.49 percent variable APR.
+- The U.S. Bank Visa® Platinum Card offers a 0 percent introductory offer for 18 billing cycles on both balance transfers (made within the first 60 days) and purchases, followed by 18.74 percent to 28.74 percent variable APR.